analogdevicesinc/msdk/Examples/MAX78002/CNN/kws20_demo/README.md

 ### Microphone Mode

 In this mode, EVKIT I2S Mic is initialized to operate at 16KHz 32-bit samples.
-In the main loop, I2S buffer is checked and sampled are stored into  **pChunkBuff** buffer.
+In the main loop, I2S buffer is checked and sampled are stored into  the buffer.

 ### Offline Mode

-if **ENABLE_MIC_PROCESSING** is not defined, a header file containing the 16-bit samples (e.g. **kws_five.h**) should be included in the project to be used as the input .
+if **ENABLE_MIC_PROCESSING** is not defined, a header file containing the 16-bit samples (e.g. **kws_five.h**) should be included in the project to be used as the input.
 To create a header file from a wav file, use included utilities to record a wav file and convert it to header file.

 ```bash
 # record 3sec of 16-bit 16KHz sampled wav file